Zeus virus. 6 versions revealed (2021 removal guide)

 Distribution Spam (from FedEx, Royal Mail, etc.), malicious software, bundling, malvertising, BlackHat SEO (malicious links appear in Google search results)

-Symptoms Random ads interrupting your browsing, unknown site appearing instead of the start page/the default search engine, slowdowns on the web browser and the entire system, crashes, and similar abnormal system's behavior
+Symptoms Random ads interrupting your browsing, unknown sites appearing instead of the start page/the default search engine, slowdowns on the web browser and the entire system, crashes, and similar abnormal system behavior

-Recovery System damage done by the virus or adware can be easily fixed with RestoroIntego
+Recovery System damage done by the virus or adware can be easily fixed with FortectIntego

-After seeing how successful the original virus is and how scary it looks for PC users, scammers have started including its name to their fake warnings.
-When dealing with this type of scam, you can also be informed about YahLover.worm and similar invented virus, and additionally asked to contact the given number to reach tech support from Microsoft.
-In reality, you can reach only scammers who will do anything to scare you into one of these scenarios:
+Witnessing the efficacy and fear-inducing nature of the original virus amongst PC users, scammers have begun to strategically incorporate its name into their fabricated alerts.
+When dealing with this type of scam, you can also be informed about YahLover.worm and similar fictitious viruses and additionally be asked to contact the given number to reach tech support from Microsoft.
+In reality, you would only reach scammers who will do anything to scare you into one of these scenarios:

 • install suspicious software;